-The colourful life and art of the maverick Italian conceptualist, featuring standout works from his Arte Povera period, as well as his acclaimed ‘Arazzi’ and ‘Tutto’ series
+The colourful life and art of the maverick Italian conceptualist, who came to prominence as part of the Arte Povera movement and was celebrated for his ‘Arazzi’ and ‘Tutto’ series

 Some of the best moments in Arte Povera were hardware-shop moments, there’s so much in a hardware shop,’ reflected Boetti in 1972.
 ‘This got so exaggerated in 1968 that it ended in nausea, then that was it — finished!

 Divorcing himself from Arte Povera in 1972, Boetti moved to Rome and became a master of Conceptual art.
 Dossier Postale (1969-70) demonstrated his preoccupation with improbability and chance, consisting of 26 letters sent to famous recipients at imaginary addresses — including Marcel Duchamp, who’d recently died — and charting their random progress.

 It was also around this time that the artist changed his name to Alighiero e Boetti (‘Alighiero and Boetti’) and started signing his work this way — as though he were two artists in one.